Table of contents

 Almost nobody goes to LMArena to evaluate models.
 They go because it gives them free access to frontier models, and a vote is the toll they pay for the ride.

-It doesn't matter if a model completely hallucinates with the confidence of a daytime TV psychic – after all, nobody’s fact-checking.
+It doesn't matter if a model completely hallucinates with the confidence of a daytime TV psychic.
+Nobody’s fact-checking.
 If it looks better, it wins.
 We've watched this pattern repeat across thousands of comparisons in the data, and we've heard it confirmed by researchers at every lab.

 The fastest ways to climb the leaderboard have nothing to do with intelligence: